xaviv19/classroom--cities-game--2021/src/main/resources/blog/2021-08-07_this_is_the_blog.md

 You can go back to the list at any moment.

  * Click in the go back to the blog.
- * You should be at the blog screen.
+ * You should be at the "blog" screen.